-- Some that have received funding are: the Aramac Landcare group who, with the field team from Desert - the Aransan land or spare less, vehe, chethit be vield search from elles entre Chaemels and 14 properties, are clearing WONS along Reedy Creek. - The newly formed Million Acre group have been very active in - Thistingy Is daring a Millimen Airro ignober have beenevery reasive teek misting, burning and clearing rubber vine in the Torrens Creek area. - There is a parkinsonia project coming up at Oban, SW of Mt.
-Isa. - There is a sparking sovia recognition are interpretable as What Mt.
-3 Isa.
-Pearer in Sprice y down the Dispreguing River reveals that in 3 years the Prickly Acacia has spread 60ks.
+- the Aramac Landcare group who, with the field team from Desert Channels and 14 properties, are clearing WONS along Reedy Creek. - The newly formed Million Acre group have been very active in misting, burning and clearing rubber vine in the Torrens Creek area. - There is a parkinsonia project coming up at Oban, SW of Mt.
+Isa.
+An aerial survey down the Diamantina River reveals that in 3 years the Prickly Acacia has spread 60ks.

 It is so important that these groups receive financial support, to continue this work.
-It is so important that these groups receive financial support, to continue this work.